-vision of green infrastructure, which results in this ective.
-Because of the proximity of much of the sub-objective of improving accessibility to key local to employment opportunities, although still positively. e required as part of the urban extensions included in ange of key local services and facilities.
+The major Green Belt sites could offer significant potential for the provision of green infrastructure, which results in this package and package 6 performing strongly in relation to this sub-objective.
+Because of the proximity of much of the development to Cambridge, these packages also strongly support the sub-objective of improving accessibility to key local services and facilities.
+It performs less well than package 6 for access to employment opportunities, although still positively.
+In addition, the provision of new services and facilities which would be required as part of the urban extensions included in this package mean that this package would improve the quality and range of key local services and facilities.